piotoor/ev3dev-printer/README.md

 TODO

 ### Software
-The main.py script loads an input file, changes its resolution, reduces it to dithered 2 color image and finally prints it.
+Python scripts load an input file, change its resolution, reduce the number of colors to 2 (single pen) or 6 (5 pens) and finally print it.

 ## Technologies
 * python